The HARP program was created in 2009 and stands for Home Affordable Refinance Program.

 What is the HARP 2.0 Program?

-HARP 2.0 got rid of the appraisal requirement entirely and opened up the Home Affordable Refinance plan.
-This allowed borrowers to refinance out of a higher rate into a lower one or out of a hybrid and into a fixed.
+HARP 2.0 got rid of the appraisal requirement entirely and opened up the HARP refinance program.
+This allowed borrowers to refinance out of a higher rate into a lower one or out of an adjustable-rate mortgage, and into a fixed-rate mortgage.
 This simply means whatever your home is currently worth doesn’t matter at all with the HARP 2.0 program because there is no appraisal required.
-What are the requirements for the HARP 2.0 program?
+Guidelines to be eligible for HARP 2.0 program?

 HARP 2.0 Requirements